DevrMichael/ocr-test-project/README.md

 # Optical Character Recognition Test Project

 This project demonstrates the use of Optical Character Recognition (OCR) to convert images of text into editable and searchable text.
-Leveraging the powerful Python library, PyTesseract, along with Pillow for image processing, we aim to showcase a simple yet effective approach to OCR.
+Leveraging the powerful Python library, PyTesseract, along with Pillow for image processing, I aim to showcase a simple yet effective approach to OCR.

 Image example: